hoprnet/hoprnet/docs/hopr-documentation/src/running-hoprd/commands.md

 ## peers

-Type `peers` to see a list of nodes your node has discovered and made a connection to.
+Type `peers` to see a list of nodes your node has discovered and established a connection to.
 Your node will use this list of peers when it attempts to send and route messages and automatically open payment channels.

 ## send